<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Effective visual communication using signs, labels, and floor markings helps prevent confusion.
 Clear instructions support safe decisions and faster responses when something goes wrong.

-Maintaining building safety protects workers, promotes regulatory compliance, and supports a culture of prevention.
+Maintaining building safety protects workers, promotes regulatory compliance, and strengthens every manufacturing safety program.

 What Are Common Building Safety Risks?